sentinel1980/GoBox-Scripts/README.txt

 I have uploaded some tiny but useful scripts that I wrote for bash using an ubuntu laptop.
 These are mainly for educational purposes and may not work for you.
 I used scripts like this for the same purpose as others use macros.
 You are welcome to use the code as you wish.
 Any improvements sent upstream would be welcome.
+If you got any questions or suggestions please email me at designbyshelton@gmail.com